-If you decide to wash your own down bag, go to a laundromat and do it with a front loading washing machine and dryer.
-The agitator in a top loading washer, like you have a home, is too rough and can tear the baffles of your sleeping bag open.
+Go to a laundromat and with a large capacity or commercial-sized front loading washing machine and dryer.
+The agitator in a top-loading washer is too rough and can tear the baffles of your sleeping bag.

 Down Soap is a Must-Have

 Before you do anything, buy yourself a product made especially for washing down such as Nikwax Down Wash.
-This is a special non-detergent soap that won’t strip the oil from the down in your sleeping bag.
-Regular powder or liquid detergent is way too harsh for down and you shouldn’t use them to wash a down bag.
-One bottle of Nikwax is enough for two three-season sleeping bags.
+These are special non-detergent soaps that won’t strip the oil from the down in your sleeping bag.
+Regular powder or liquid detergent is way too harsh for goose and duck down and you shouldn’t use them to wash a down bag.

-Next, inspect the detergent dispenser, and see if it’s clean or has a residue of old detergent, fabric softener or bleach.
+Next, inspect the detergent dispenser, and see if it’s clean or has a residue of old detergent, fabric softener, or bleach.
 If it does, clean these out carefully or move to another machine.
-To be on the safe side, you can also run an empty load to wash out and residual soap or additives.
-I did this myself and saw residual suds in the washing water.
+To be on the safe side, you can also run an empty load to wash out any residual soap or additives.
+I do this myself.

-Set the temperature of the water to low or warm and wash on a delicates cycle.
+Set the temperature of the water to low or warm and wash on a gentler or delicates cycle.

 After the first wash is complete, do another without any down soap, to make sure that the down in your sleeping bag has been rinsed fully.

-Before your bag has finished rinsing, find a front loading washing machine to dry it in.
+Before your bag has finished rinsing, find a front-loading dryer to dry it in.
 Repeat the drum inspection process you used before and eliminate any dryer that has imperfections or burrs on it where the fabric of your bag can catch and tear.
-It’s also important that the dryer have a low temperature setting.
+It’s also important that the dryer have a low-temperature setting.

 Feed in quarters for 20 minutes and set the dryer temperature to low.
 You’ll keep it at this temperature for the entire drying process.

 After 20 minutes, check your sleeping bag.
 There will be clumps of down in the bag.
-Gently break them up and let the bag go for another 20 minutes.
+Gently break them up with your hands and let the bag dry for another 20 minutes.
 Repeat this process for three or more hours or until all of the down clumps have broken up.

-While dry times will vary across sleeping bags, it took my Western Mountaineering Ultralite 200 minutes (3.5 hours) of drying time for a three-season 20 degree down sleeping bag.
-That should help give you a baseline for what to expect for a 3 season, 32 oz down bag.
+While dry times will vary across sleeping bags, it takes me about 200 minutes (3.5 hours) of drying time for a three-season 20 degree down sleeping bag.
+That should help give you a baseline for what to expect.

 After the Laundromat

 When you leave the laundromat, don’t put your sleeping bag in a stuff sack or compress it.
 At home, spread it out and let it loft for a few days before you use it.
 It should smell noticeably fresher and feel puffier when you use it again.
 Store it uncompressed and only squish it down again in a stuff sack when you go backpacking.